olimorris/onedarkpro.nvim/README.md

   colors = {}, -- Override default colors by specifying colors for 'onelight' or 'onedark' themes highlights = {}, -- Override default highlight and/or filetype groups filetypes = { -- Override which filetype highlight groups are loaded
     javascript = true,
+    lua = true,
     markdown = true,
     python = true,
     ruby = true,
     rust = true,
     toml = true,
     yaml = true,
   },
   plugins = { -- Override which plugin highlight groups are loaded
     -- See the Supported Plugins section for a list of available plugins }, styles = { -- Choose from "bold,italic,underline" types = "NONE", -- Style that is applied to types numbers = "NONE", -- Style that is applied to numbers strings = "NONE", -- Style that is applied to strings comments = "NONE", -- Style that is applied to comments keywords = "NONE", -- Style that is applied to keywords constants = "NONE", -- Style that is applied to constants functions = "NONE", -- Style that is applied to functions operators = "NONE", -- Style that is applied to operators variables = "NONE", -- Style that is applied to variables conditionals = "NONE", -- Style that is applied to conditionals virtual_text = "NONE", -- Style that is applied to virtual text }, options = {
-      bold = false, -- Use the colorscheme's opinionated bold styles? italic = false, -- Use the colorscheme's opinionated italic styles? underline = false, -- Use the colorscheme's opinionated underline styles? undercurl = false, -- Use the colorscheme's opinionated undercurl styles? cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = false, -- Use the colorscheme's colors for Neovim's :terminal? window_unfocused_color = false, -- When the window is out of focus, change the normal background?
+    bold = true, -- Use bold styles? italic = true, -- Use italic styles? underline = true, -- Use underline styles? undercurl = true, -- Use undercurl styles?

+    cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = false, -- Use the theme's colors for Neovim's :terminal? window_unfocused_color = false, -- When the window is out of focus, change the normal background?
   }
 })
 ```